 Request Analysis

-Ask Assembly to analyze the imported code:
+Ask Factory to analyze the imported code:

 “I’ve imported the ‘src’ directory of our project.
 Can you analyze the code and provide an overview of the main classes and their relationships?”